-Below are Tara’s 2 week old puppies from our current litter.
+Below are Tara’s 2 week old puppies.

 Tara’s 2 week old puppies are starting to open their eyes and ears.
 Most of them are up on their feet (though still very wobbly).
 We’ve moved them to a pen with Tara doing most of the work of taking good care of them.
 We hold them often (especially when one cries) and are doing daily ENS, weighing, giving probiotics, and keeping everything clean.
 We’ve also just started bottle feeding them once a day in addition to their getting momma’s milk from Tara.
 See below for more details on their development and what we do with them at this age.

 Scroll down to see the current litter set-up.

 In the picture above of Tara’s past litter of 2 week old puppies, our kitchen is directly to the right.
 Our garage is through the glass door toward the rear.
 We were still training a couple of Molly’s puppies so the green on the floor in the garage is a temporary flooring that gives padding and traction.
 The table next to the TV has scales set up.
 The small pen to the left is where we put the puppies for the short amount of time that it takes us to change the pads.
 The pen closest to the camera is where Tara can come and go on her own to take care of her babies.
 Overnight, she is closed in this area.
 During the day, we let her in when she wants.